Feds suspend EAGLE-Net's broadband project

 The federal agency told EAGLE-Net in a letter Thursday that it was taking action because the group failed to consult with the National Telecommunications and Information Administration.
 The suspension requires EAGLE-Net to "cease all project deployment immediately," the letter reads.

 EAGLE-Net was established to offer better connectivity and faster Internet speeds for school districts, libraries, government agencies, emergency services and health care facilities.
-The group received $100 million in federal funding and another $30 million that it raised
+The group received $100 million in federal funding and another $30 million that it raised from public and private sources.

 More breaking news...